Which place is cheaper, Prague or Bern?

 Be prepared for some very cold days in Prague.
 It's quite cold in Bern in the winter.
 Bern is much warmer than Prague in the winter.
-The temperature in Bern is usually 3°C (37°F) in January, and Prague stays around 1°C (33°F).
+The daily temperature in Bern averages around 3°C (37°F) in January, and Prague fluctuates around 1°C (33°F).

 Bern usually receives more sunshine than Prague during winter.
-At this time of the year, Bern gets 65 hours of sunny skies, while Prague receives 49 hours of full sun.
+Bern gets 65 hours of sunny skies, while Prague receives 49 hours of full sun in the winter.

 In January, Bern usually receives more rain than Prague.
-At this time of the year, Bern gets 54 mm (2.1 in) of rain, while Prague receives 42 mm (1.7 in) of rain each month for the winter.
+Bern gets 54 mm (2.1 in) of rain, while Prague receives 42 mm (1.7 in) of rain each month for the winter.

 The spring brings many poeple to Bern as well as Prague.
 Many travelers come to Bern for the natural beauty.
 Also, many visitors come to Prague in the spring for the activities around the city and the natural beauty.

 In the spring, Bern is a little warmer than Prague.
-Typically, the spring temperatures in Bern in April are around 11°C (52°F), and Prague is about 10°C (49°F).
+Typically, the spring temperatures in Bern in April average around 11°C (52°F), and Prague averages at about 10°C (49°F).

 In the spring, Bern often gets more sunshine than Prague.
 Bern gets 164 hours of sunny skies this time of year, while Prague receives 145 hours of full sun.